 A conductor is anything through which electrical currents can flow.
 Metals typically make the best conductors because they don't get damaged when they come in contact with electricity.
 For instance, you could technically be a conductor, but you would become electrocuted in the process.

 Likewise, large conductors that transport power from utility substations to individual homes are called service conductors.
-And of course don't forget the service entrance wires that feed your electric meter and electric service disconnect.
-From there, there are conductors that feed the electrical panel and the individual wires, called branch circuits that feed switches and outlets in your home.
-That's right, there are conductors everywhere!
+Don't forget the service entrance wires that feed your electric meter and electric service disconnect.
+From there, the conductors feed the electrical panel and the individual wires, called branch circuits, feed switches and outlets in your home.

-Have you ever drug your stocking feet across the floor and then touched someone else, only to shock them?
-That's an example of conducting electricity also.
-Sometimes the static electricity is stored up in your body until you touch something grounded, like another person.
+Have you ever dragged your feet across the floor and then touched someone else, only to shock him or her?
+That's an example of conducting electricity.
+Sometimes the static electricity is stored up in your body until you touch something grounded, such as another person.

-There are some items that are not very good conductors like plastic, rubber, or wood.
+Some items are not good conductors such as plastic, rubber, or wood.
 These items insulate or isolate flow and are not very good conductors.
-In fact, these items are often used to separate items from electrical components to stop conductivity.
-However, in the case of wood, it is possible that wet wood could actually carry current, so be careful.
+These items are often used to separate items from electrical components to stop conductivity.
+However, in the case of wood, it is possible that wet wood could carry current, so be careful.

-Let us not forget about low voltage wiring that is used for things like door bell wiring that runs between the door bell and the door bell button.
+Don't forget about low-voltage wiring that is used for things such as doorbell wiring that runs between the doorbell and the doorbell button.
 There is also thermostat wiring that controls your heating and cooling in your home.
 If you have a stereo system, there is speaker wiring that runs from the stereo to the speakers.
-TV's have their own cable that has a center conductor and a ground shield that wraps around the inner jacket of the cable.
-These are just a few of the many low voltage conductors.
+TVs have a cable that has a center conductor and a ground shield that wraps around the inner jacket of the cable.
+These are just a few of the many low-voltage conductors.

 The next time you hear the term conductor, make sure the wires in your home are connected properly so that they are the conductors and that you are not.